canonical/lxd/doc/rest-api.md

 ```

 All communication between LXD and its clients happens using a RESTful API over HTTP.
-This API is encapsulated over either SSL (for remote operations) or a Unix socket (for local operations).
+This API is encapsulated over either TLS (for remote operations) or a Unix socket (for local operations).

 See {ref}`authentication` for information about how to access the API remotely.